How We Build for HIPAA: The Controls and Processes Behind Sidebench’s Healthcare Application Development

 Sidebench Perspective

-HIPAA compliance isn’t something we bolt onto projects.
-It’s baked into how we build software.
-After 50+ healthcare implementations, we’ve learned that the teams who treat compliance as a separate workstream always spend more, ship later, and carry more risk than the teams who build it into their development framework from sprint one.
-The 47 controls in this article aren’t a checklist we consult at the end of a project.
-They’re the foundation we start from.
-If you’re evaluating development partners and want to understand how our approach compares to what you’re hearing from other firms, start a conversation.
+The pattern we’ve seen across 60+ healthcare implementations is that teams treating HIPAA compliance as a separate workstream tend to spend more, ship later, and carry more risk than teams who build the controls into the development framework from sprint one.
+The 47 controls in this article are the foundation we start from.
+If you’re evaluating development partners and want to compare approaches, start a conversation.

 Need Help Building HIPAA-Compliant Applications?